-- Blood transfusions
+- Give you blood transfusions

-The advantages of having an implanted port are
+The advantages of having an implanted port are:

 - You won’t need as many needle sticks.